cam-alvarez/tornado-tracker/README.md

   - AlexNet, a proven convolutional neural network, classifies live weather radar images.
   - Categorizes images into two distinct groups: tornado and no-tornado.
 - **Data Processing and Training:**
-  - Model trained on a curated dataset featuring labeled images of diverse weather patterns.
+  - Model trained on a curated dataset.
   - Focuses particularly on identifying the unique signatures of tornadoes.
 - **Advanced Feature Extraction:**
-  - AlexNet's deep layers are adept at capturing complex patterns in meteorological imagery.
+  - AlexNet's deep layers are adept at capturing complex patterns.
   - These capabilities are crucial for distinguishing tornadoes from other weather phenomena.
 - **Real-Time Analysis and Response:**
   - The app analyzes live radar feeds continuously, using the trained model for instant detection.